Dormilich/ripedb-client/README.md

 ## Requirements

-The RipeDB-Client requires PHP 5.4 or above.
+The RipeDB-Client requires PHP 5.4 up to PHP 7.1.
 The connection object might have further preconditions.

 ## Installation